No time to read? Download the 4 Smart Habits for Successful Business free PDF now and bookmark the article for later.

 Target and Instagram are not small businesses like ours by any stretch of the imagination, but they are clear cut examples of branding and the way people regard a simple, easy to grasp brand and the staying power that brands establish in the minds of their customers.
 That same staying power works for small businesses too.

-One example of a company on the smaller end of the “small business” spectrum is Radio Flyer.
+One example of a company on the smaller end of the “small business” spectrum is the wagon company, Radio Flyer.
 You’d recognize Radio Flyer’s logo on the side of its red wagons.
 It looks like this:

 My guess is that a large majority of Americans would recognize this brand.
 But did you know that in 2013 Radio Flyer was an $85 million company that operated with only 60 employees?
 To put it simply, those numbers are incredible remarkable for a small business.